PujithaJ-02/Multi-Agent-Anomaly-Detection/README.md

 # Multi-Agent Anomaly Detection System

-Real-time anomaly detection on streaming data using a PyTorch Transformer and a multi-agent pipeline.
+Real-time anomaly detection on a streaming data pipeline.
+A PyTorch Transformer scores every reading on a fast path, and flagged anomalies are escalated to a LangGraph multi-agent layer that reasons about them before raising an alert.

-## The idea
+## The idea: two speeds

-The system is designed to run at two speeds:
+The system runs at two speeds, and this split is the core design.

-- **Fast path.** A Transformer model scores every incoming reading and cheaply filters out the normal ones.
-This is built to keep up with a heavy stream.
+- Fast path: a Transformer scores every incoming reading and cheaply flags the suspicious ones.
+Built for throughput.
+Measured at about 1.3 ms per reading.
-- **Slow path.** Only the small number of suspicious readings get escalated to a slower, multi-agent reasoning layer that decides what the anomaly is, how serious it is, and whether to raise an alert.
+- Slow path: only flagged readings are handed off (through a background queue) to a team of agents that classify the anomaly, judge its severity, and decide whether to alert.
+This uses a language model, so it is slower, about 0.65 s per anomaly when warm.

-This split is what lets the system stay fast on a busy stream while still applying real judgment to the readings that actually matter.
+Running the language model only on the small number of flagged readings, instead of every reading, is what keeps the system fast while still applying real reasoning where it matters.

-## Current status

-This project is being built step by step.
-This section describes honestly what works today versus what is still planned.

-**Working now:**

-- Data exploration and preparation on a real anomaly-detection dataset (the NAB machine-temperature stream).
-- A PyTorch Transformer (encoder-based, forecasting approach) that learns normal behaviour and scores anomalies by how wrong its next-value prediction is.
-- An honest evaluation pipeline: time-based train/test split (no future leakage), a threshold chosen from training errors (not tuned on the test set), and results measured across 5 random seeds so the numbers are reproducible and not a lucky single run.

-**Planned (not built yet):**

-- Kafka streaming to feed the model a live event stream.
-- The multi-agent reasoning layer (LangChain and LangGraph) for the slow path.
-- Dagster to orchestrate data prep, training, and scheduled retraining.
-- Docker Compose to run the whole system with one command.

-The repository name mentions "multi-agent" because that is the design goal.
-The agent layer is on the roadmap above and is not implemented yet.
+## What it does

+1. A producer streams temperature readings into Kafka, one at a time.
+2. A consumer (the fast path) keeps a rolling window of the last 64 readings, runs the Transformer, and flags readings whose prediction error crosses a threshold.
+3. Flagged readings go into a background queue.
+A worker runs a LangGraph agent graph on each: context, then classify (spike, drop, drift), then severity (low, medium, high), then a branch: high or medium severity raises an alert, low is logged only.
+4. Dagster orchestrates the offline lifecycle: preparing data, training, and evaluating the model on a schedule.
+It does not run the live stream.

-## Results so far
+## Results (measured, reproducible)

-Measured on held-out test data, averaged across 5 random seeds:
+Model performance on held-out test data, averaged across 5 random seeds:

 | Metric | Value |
 |--------|-------|